McKechnie Field

 A look out at the field from the press box.

 McKechnie Field itself was built in 1923, and the stadium was rebuilt in 1993.
-I lucked out at being able to see a game here, as the Pirates’ Gulf Coast League team was scheduled to play 18 blocks west at Pirate City but the fields were unplayable and the game was moved here.
+In 2003, I lucked out at being able to see a game here, as the Pirates’ Gulf Coast League team was scheduled to play three miles east at Pirate City but the fields were unplayable and the game was moved here.
+I returned and saw a regular-season Florida State League game in 2016.

 The seating bowl reminds me an awful lot of Lake Olmstead Stadium in Augusta, with seating areas largely covered by a roof.
 There is a regular bleacher (uncovered) down the third-base line.
 One difference is that at McKechnie, the press box is located atop the home-plate grandstand rather than in it.
 The other huge difference when I was here in 2003, and the factor that kept the Florida State League out of the park for many years, was that it had no lights.
 The Pirates, who came here in 1969 after spending fourteen seasons at Terry Park in Fort Myers, could have had lights when the park was redone in 1993, but they chose not to install them until 2008.